Skip to main content

 └────────────────────────────────────────────────────────────────┘

-The structural insight is that the VFS is the same for external MCP clients and the internal Taskade EVE meta-agent.
+The structural insight is that the app files are the same for external MCP clients and for Taskade EVE.
 Both write into the same Genesis app source tree, both read the same Projects, both see the same automation runs.
 This is what lets Claude Desktop and Taskade EVE collaborate on the same app source.

 Setting Up the Taskade MCP Server